senseibence/price-checker/README.md

 # Price Tracker

-simple price tracker for cryptoroyale's ROY token, both on Harmony and Polygon
+Simple price tracker for cryptoroyale's ROY token, both on Harmony and Polygon